 The hotel is located on Connaught Road, the main thoroughfare on Hong Kong Island.
 It is right across the Western Harbour Crossing from Kowloon, but a little removed from the main attractions.
-Overlooking the Victoria Harbour in a mainly residential area west of Central, the hotel can feel somewhat isolated, especially due to the lack of subway stops nearby.
+Overlooking the Victoria Harbor in a mainly residential area west of Central, the hotel can feel somewhat isolated.
 There are trams and buses, but for longer distances a cab will probably be necessary.
-The hotel provides shuttle service to Central and Admiralty areas, where the subway can be found, and to the Macau Ferry Terminal.
+The hotel provides shuttle service to Central and Admiralty areas, and to the Macau Ferry Terminal.
 Make sure to get a schedule at front desk before planning your day.
-There are a few interesting stores and some quality restaurants in the neighborhood, but you’ll have to take some kind of transportation to visit the sights.
+There are a few trendy stores and restaurants in the neighborhood.

 The business and financial hub of the city, Central overlooks the water from the north shore of Hong Kong Island.
 Its skyline is defined by tall glass-and-steel buildings and has a modern look, but some buildings from the neighborhood's past as a former British colony and military port remain.